oupfiz5/openacs-s6/tests/.bats-battery/bats-core/docs/source/writing-tests.md

 ## Printing to the terminal

-Bats produces output compliant with [version 12 of the TAP protocol][TAP].
+Bats produces output compliant with [version 12 of the TAP protocol](https://testanything.org/tap-specification.html).
 The produced TAP stream is by default piped to a pretty formatter for human consumption, but if Bats is called with the `-t` flag, then the TAP stream is directly printed to the console.